wilcoxadvisors/CodeShare2/Instructions.md

 ## 5. General Guidelines for Agent

-* **Prioritize:** Focus on completing the Chart of Accounts frontend hierarchy implementation before moving to Journal Entries.
+* **Prioritize:** Focus on implementing the Journal Entries module, now that the Chart of Accounts implementation is complete.
 * **Maintain Structure:** Keep the client-specific accounting design consistent across features.
 * **Test Thoroughly:** Ensure all functionality works with the new combined client-entity context selector.
 * **Log When Needed:** Use `console.log("DEBUG Component: Action:", value)` for tracing complex logic.